Drug

 For the treatment of bedwetting, take this medication usually once a day 1 hour before bedtime.
 Children should limit the fluids they drink after dinner, especially 1 hour before bedtime until the next morning, or at least 8 hours after the dose.
 If your child wakes up during the night, limit the amount that your child drinks.

-Dosage is based on your medical condition and response to treatment.
-Do not take more desmopressin or take it more often than prescribed.
+The dosage is based on your medical condition and response to treatment.

 Tell your doctor if your condition does not get better or if this medication stops working well.